-Coverage allows for two routine exams per calendar year for patients ages 17 and under.
-The \$35 copay does not apply to these routine pediatric eye exams.
-Services must be provided by in-network ophthalmologists.
+The EHP covers two pediatric eye exams per calendar year at 100% for patients ages 17 and under.
+The \$35 copay does not apply to these two exams.
+Any additional eye exams will be subject to the \$35 specialty copay.